Details

 Overview

-20,000 B.C., the peak of the last ice age–the atmosphere is heavy with dust, deserts, and glaciers span vast regions, and people, if they survive at all, exist in small, mobile groups, facing the threat of extinction.
+20,000 BC, the peak of the last ice age–the atmosphere is heavy with dust, deserts, and glaciers span vast regions, and people, if they survive at all, exist in small, mobile groups, facing the threat of extinction.

 But these people live on the brink of seismic change–10,000 years of climate shifts culminating in abrupt global warming that will usher in a fundamentally changed human world.
 After the Ice is the story of this momentous period–one in which a seemingly minor alteration in temperature could presage anything from the spread of lush woodland to the coming of apocalyptic floods–and one in which we find the origins of civilization itself.